crossbario/crossbar-examples/mqtt/README.md

 ## Introduction

-Crossbar.io includes a MQTT bridge that not only makes it a full scale, great MQTT broker on its own, but also allows WAMP and MQTT publishers and subscribers talk to each other transparently.

-This opens up whole new possibilities, eg immediately integrate MQTT client devices into a larger WAMP based application or system

 Crossbar.io is a multi-protocol router with support for MQTT Version 3.1.1.

 You can use Crossbar.io both as a standalone MQTT broker, and to integrate MQTT clients with a WAMP based system.

+The latter is possible as Crossbar.io includes a MQTT bridge that allows WAMP and MQTT publishers and subscribers talk to each other transparently.

+This opens up whole new possibilities, eg immediately integrate MQTT client devices into a larger WAMP based application, add native remote procedure call functionality to an MQTT based system or gradually migrating an existing MQTT system towards WAMP.

 ## Payload Mapping